-- By completing the online application form, found in the 'Members Area' of the website, www.scotmass.co.uk, uploading/sending in copies of your Diplomas/certificates, and making payment of the annual subscription fee through Paypal, bank transfer, cheque or credit/debit card, or - 2.
+- By completing the online application form, found in the 'Members Area' of the website, www.scotmass.co.uk, uploading/sending in copies of your Diplomas/certificates, and making payment of the annual subscription fee through PayPal, bank transfer or cheque, or - 2.
 By returning the completed SMTO application form, with the annual subscription fee and copies of your Diplomas/certificates.